graceseay1234/24F-Project-Template/README.md

 - `docker compose up db -d` only start the database container (replace db with the other services as needed)
 - `docker compose stop` to "turn off" the containers but not delete them.

-## Contributer:
+## Contributers:
-Addison Seay
+- Addison Seay
-Blake Waldner
+- Blake Waldner
-Amir Marat
+- Amir Marat
-Anne Hu
+- Anne Hu
-Lucas Rouaix
+- Lucas Rouaix